 1. Moringa Seeds for Water Purification in Sudan

-In Sudan, researchers have found that Moringa oleifera seeds can serve as an effective natural coagulant. in rural areas have used ground moringa seeds to treat water, particularly in places where access to conventional chemical treatments is limited.
+In Sudan, researchers have found that Moringa oleifera seeds can serve as an effective natural coagulant.
+Communities in rural areas have used ground moringa seeds to treat water, particularly in places where access to conventional chemical treatments is limited.
 This method not only helps in reducing the turbidity of water but also offers a low-cost, environmentally friendly alternative.

 2. Chitosan in Municipal Water Treatment